servetd/tidy_data/README.md

 7. descriptive activity names to name the activities in the data set
 8. labels the data set with descriptive variable names.
-9. write tidy.txt means  for each measurement. tidy.txt is the exported final data after going through all the sequences described above.
+9. write tidy.txt means  for each measurement.
+</br>tidy.txt is the exported final data after going through all the sequences described above.